Nestor6823/packmen/README.md

 ### PacMen Exercise
-web page that produces a PacMan on the click of a button
+Pacman is a javascript exercise to understand how the HTML DOM can be manipulated and demonstrate how to make a virtual DOM.